sirisian/ecmascript-types/README.md

 Along with the member decorators, two object reserved descriptor keys would be created, ```alignAll``` and ```size```.
 These would control the allocated memory alignment of the instances and the allocated size of the instances.

+WIP: Need byte and bit versions of these alignment features.

 ```js
 @alignAll(16) // Defines the class memory alignment to be 16 byte aligned
 @size(32) // Defines the class as 32 bytes.
 Pads with zeros when allocating